KodeLaPatate/KodeRequests/README.md

+💾 Open the Install folder.

 ⭐️ You need to join this discord server: discord.gg/tw1tchfollower

 🔒 The code is: KodeBg

-💾 You need to download the following modules:
-  - requests
-  - time
-  - colorama
-  - os
-  - pyfiglet

 🍏 Now I let you discover the application everything is registered there.